Pilgrims yearn to visit isolated peninsula where Catholic saints cared for Hawaii's leprosy patients

 A quote from the nun served as a prominent message at the school: “Nothing is impossible.
 There are ways which lead to everything.”

-“That is the right response to disaster,” she said.
-“We just have to place our faith and trust in God that he will provide for us like he provided for her.”

 Kalaupapa is the final resting place for so many, including Honolulu Bishop Larry Silva’s great-grandfather.
-Because of the lingering stigma of the misunderstood disease, Silva, like many others, didn’t become aware of this piece of family history until he became an adult.
-When he joined pre-pandemic pilgrimages, he would point out his great-grandfather’s gray headstone along with Damien’s and Marianne’s graves during the settlement tours.
+Because of the disease’s stigma, Silva, like many others, didn’t learn of this piece of family history until he became an adult.
+When he joined pre-pandemic pilgrimages, he would point out his great-grandfather’s headstone along with Damien’s and Marianne’s graves during the settlement tours.

 “The story of Kalaupapa is the story of isolation and fear,” said Silva, whose diocese includes the peninsula.
-But that’s not the full narrative, he said, “People were resilient and tried to make the best of it.
-And I think that’s the story of Kalaupapa, too.”
+But that’s not the full narrative, he said, “People were resilient and tried to make the best of it.”

-Kalaupapa’s quiet deepens at night, save for the crashing of ocean waves.
-In the summer air, the glow of invasive axis deer eyes pierce the darkness as throngs of them dart in between the settlement’s small, quaint houses — many of them vacant.
+Kalaupapa’s quiet deepens at night, save for crashing ocean waves.
+The glow of axis deer eyes pierce the darkness as they dart between the settlement’s small houses — many of them vacant.

-In the early mornings, Meli Watanuki’s pickup truck is parked in front of St. Francis Church.
+In the early mornings, Meli Watanuki’s truck is parked in front of St. Francis Church.

 “I love them so much,” she said through tears.
 “They keep me like this, make me strong.”

-She enjoys when people visit and when the church brings pilgrims, she said.
-“They gotta respect this place,” she said.
-“This place is holy place.”

-Bishop Silva and other church officials are eager for more people to make the Kalaupapa pilgrimage, or as the bishop describes it, pray with their feet.
-Once travel restrictions are lifted, the diocese would be able to resume the trips it hosted in partnership with tour companies owned by Kalaupapa residents – one of the few ways the general public has been able to visit the peninsula in the past.
+Bishop Silva and other church officials are eager for more people to make the pilgrimage once the diocese can resume the trips it hosted in partnership with tour companies owned by Kalaupapa residents – one of the few ways the public has been able to visit in the past.

 Keani Rawlins-Fernandez, the Molokai member of the Maui County Council, said many Molokai residents are nervous about tourism to Kalaupapa, which is sacred to Native Hawaiians like herself.